The Hom-Ext quiver and applications to exceptional collections: Superquivers

 \textbf{Conjecture}: The irreducible $\mathcal C$ representations of any superquiver are unique up to autoequivalences of $\mathcal C$.

 For an exceptional collection of type $\tilde{\mathbb{A}}_n$ the frozen arrows of its Hom-Ext quiver are defined to be those whose endpoints are both regular modules.
 The statement is:

-\begin{thm} If two exceptional collections for derived equivalent algebras of type $\tilde{\mathbb{A}}_n$ are equivalent by an isomorphism of derived categories, their Hom-Ext quivers are twist equivalent as superquivers with frozen arrows. \end{thm}
+\begin{thm} If two exceptional collections for derived equivalent algebras of type $\tilde{\mathbb{A}}_n$ are equivalent by { a sequence of twist functors associated to exceptional cycles}, their Hom-Ext quivers are twist equivalent as superquivers with frozen arrows. \end{thm}